 The landowner is supportive of and committed to delivery of the stated housing and community facilities in this plan.
-See also Section 10.4.

 This policy supports the delivery of Objectives 1, 3, 5 and 7.

 (i) Community support for number and mix of homes SOURCES OF EVIDENCE LOCATION Stage 2 Consultation report 02/2016 Appendix 11 Stage 3 Consultation Report 09/2017 Appendix 7